Homology of spaces of curves on blowups: Introduction

 \subsection{Relation to other work}

-As far as we are aware, all previous results showing that the integral homology of $\Alg_*(\bbP^1,X)$ stabilizes to $\Top_*(\bbP^1,X)$ concern varieties $X$ which are \emph{homogeneous} in the sense that they admit an action of a solvable algebraic group $N$ with a dense orbit.
+All previous results we know, showing that the integral homology of $\Alg_*(\bbP^1,X)$ stabilizes to $\Top_*(\bbP^1,X)$ concern varieties $X$ that are \emph{homogeneous} in the sense that they admit an action of a solvable algebraic group $N$ with a dense orbit.
 In these cases, there is a description of the algebraic mapping space in terms of certain labelled configuration spaces of zeroes and poles.
 In our case, when $r \geq \dim V +2$ there is no analogous description.
-(Configuration spaces play a key role in our argument too, but they appear in a different way).
+(Configuration spaces play an important role in our argument too, but they appear in a different way).
 On the other hand, work of Browning--Sawin \cite{BrowningSawin} on a geometric version of the circle method yields a way to compare the rational homology of a space of pointed algebraic maps to low-degree affine hypersurfaces (which are not homogeneous) to the homology double loop spaces.

-There have been a number of applications of variants of the Vassiliev method to spaces of algebraic/holomorphic maps to homogeneous targets (often for higher dimensional source varieties) by Mostovoy, Koszlowski, Yamaguchi, \cite{kozlowskiyamaguchiToric,banerjee2022moduli,mostovoy2012truncated} and related work by Banerjee \cite{banerjee2022moduli}.
+There have been a number of applications of variants of the Vassiliev method to spaces of algebraic/holomorphic maps to homogeneous targets (including cases where the source variety is higher dimensional) by Mostovoy \cite{mostovoy2012truncated}, Koszlowski--Yamaguchi \cite{kozlowskiyamaguchiToric} and Banerjee \cite{banerjee2022moduli}.

 Aumonier has used the Vassiliev method to establish a general h-principle that relates holomorphic sections of a vector bundle satisfying incidence conditions to continuous sections of a jet bundle (satisfying the same incidence conditions) \cite{aumonier}.
 Our results do not fit into this framework.
 Although the fiber of $\tilde \Alg_{d,n}(C,X)$ above $L \in \Pic^d(C)$ equals the space of holomorphic sections $L \otimes V$ satisfying incidence conditions, these conditions are not a locally closed subset of the jet bundle $J(L \otimes V)$.
 In fact, sections of $J(L \otimes V)$ satisfying these incidence conditions differ from the semi-topological model $\cM_{d,n}$ that we compare $\Alg_{d,n}(C,X)$ with.
 (It is for this reason that we introduce $\cM_{d,n}$, see \cref{remark:Whysemitop?} for further discussion).
 Additionally, to obtain a stability range sharp enough to conclude \cref{thm:delPezzo}, we need a weaker condition than jet ampleness.